Spring arrives for Scots with warm spell forecast

+It has already recorded top temperatures this week with more than 20C in Kinlochewe in Wester Ross becoming the first part of the UK to see the mercury hit the figure since November of last year.

-Spring looks to have sprung for Scotland with a warm spell ushering in temperatures as high as 17 degrees in the coming days.
+And Scotland is expected to enjoy warm temperatures over the next couple of days with temperatures as high as 17 degrees in the coming days.

 The Met Office is forecasting warm weather on Thursday and Friday as winter recedes into the rear-view mirror and warmer days appear on the horizon.